npge/npge/API.md

 in which all fragments are from the same block and penalizes columns with different blocks and gaps.

-Objects of data classes listed above may be processed by processors (instances of class `Processor`, see bellow) one by one.

 Objects of these classes are created with `new` static
 method: